 If you stitch by machine, use the edge of your darning foot as a guide to approximate a quarter inch distance.
 You can even echo the inside of an applique shape to add dimension and texture.

-If you quilt by hand, the stitching lines are typically made a finger width apart.
-When you come to the end of your first round, you'll simply slide the needle in between the layers of the quilt to maneuver your needle to the spot to begin your next row.
+In hand quilting, the stitching lines are typically made a finger width apart.
+When you come to the end of your first round, you'll simply slide the needle in between the layers of the sandwich to maneuver your needle to the spot to begin your next row.

-If you've appliqued a quilt top, you know that the applique, especially if done by hand, is the real star of the quilt.
+If you applique, you know that the applique, especially if done by hand, is the real star.
 Nothing should detract from it.

 After you've quilted your feathered designs and added a few rows of echo quilting for emphasis, look for those small spaces on the inside of the feather plumes.
 They are a perfect spot for additional echo quilting.